Chart Color Schemes

 Educational attainment in Largs Bay aligns closely with national averages, showing typical qualification patterns and performance metrics

-A total of 23.5% of the population is currently engaged in formal education, with 7.5% in primary, 6.6% in secondary, and 4.9% in tertiary education.
+A total of 23.5% of the population is actively pursuing formal education, including 7.5% in primary education, 6.6% in secondary education, and 4.9% in tertiary education.

 Frequently Asked Questions - Education